Aki Sora

 Aki Sora (あきそら) is a Japanese manga series written and illustrated by Masahiro Itosugi.
 It was first published in September 2007 by Akita Shoten.
 It started serialization in the ninth volume and was concluded in Volume 25 of Akita Shoten's seinen manga magazine Champion Red Ichigo.
 An OVA adaptation by Hoods Entertainment was released with the third volume of the manga on December 17, 2008.
 A second OVA adaptation, called Aki Sora ~Yume no Naka~ (あきそら～夢の中～) was released by Pony Canyon in two parts; the first part released on July 30, 2009, and the second part released on November 17, 2009.
-In April 2011, Itosugi announced that there will be no more printings of volumes 1 and 3 due to Bill 156.
+In April 2011, Itosugi announced that there will be no more printings of volumes 1 and 3 due to Tokyo Metropolitan Ordinance Regarding the Healthy Development of Youths.

 Plot

 Ever since he was a young child, Sora Aoi had always exchanged words of "I love you" with his attractive older sister Aki.
 Now, as he comes of age, he finds it much harder to exchange such comforts as they did in those simpler times.
 When Aki demonstrates her feelings toward him to go beyond a sister's love, Sora finds himself questioning his feelings for his sister.
 Realizing their affection for one another, they consummate their love in secret.
 In a society that would never understand, they must now keep their love a secret from their family and everyone they know.
 However, Sora soon finds himself exploring many forms of love with different kinds of women he met that is not accepted by society thus questioning his feelings for his sister.